Mexican Mocha Recipe (Aztec Mocha)

 You can also use instant coffee powder dissolved in water to make this Mexican coffee.

-Milk – I like to use whole milk (full-fat milk) to make this drink rich and creamy but you can definitely go for skim milk or low-fat milk.
-Plant-based milk like coconut milk, oat milk, almond milk, or soya milk also works great in this recipe.
+Milk – I prefer using whole milk (full-fat milk) to make this drink rich and creamy, but you can also opt for skim milk or low-fat milk.

 Adjust the quantity of sugar as per your taste.

-How To Make Mexican Mocha Coffee
+How To Make Mexican Mocha Coffee Recipe – Step By Step

-Your mocha-mix is ready.
+Your mocha mix is ready.

-Heat on medium heat until the mixture comes to a boil.
+Step 3: Heat on medium heat until the mixture comes to a boil.

-Pour the coffee mixture into a mug.
+Step 5: Pour the coffee mixture into a large coffee mug or 2 small cups.

-Pour foamy milk on top.
+Step 6: Pour foamy milk on top.
 Top with whipped cream (optional) and serve immediately.

 Frequently Asked Questions